msupply-foundation/msupply_docs/content/health-supply-hub/purchaser/organisation.md

 <img src="/health-supply-hub/purchaser/images/my_organisation_identifier.png" width="400"  >
 </p>

 If you receive an “Authentication Error”, this may indicate that you do not have the permissions for the task.
-See your “Organisation Admin” to review your access or [contact mSupply Support Team](mailto:health-supply-hub@msupply.foundation).
+See your “Organisation Admin” to review your access or [contact the Health Supply Hub Support Team](mailto:health-supply-hub@msupply.foundation).

 <p align="center">
 <img src="/health-supply-hub/purchaser/images/permission_denied.png" width="400"  >